SystemsApproach/sdn/access.rst

    operators defining an SDN-based implementation strategy for 5G.

-   If you are wondering why there is an O-RAN Alliance in the first place, given that 3GPP is already the standardization body responsible for interoperability across the global cellular network.
-The answer is that over time 3GPP has become a vendor-dominated organization, whereas O-RAN was created more recently by network operators.
-(AT&T and China Mobile were the founding members.)
-O-RAN’s goal is to catalyze a software-based implementation that breaks the vendor lock-in that dominates today’s marketplace.
+   If you are wondering why there is an O-RAN Alliance in the first place, given that 3GPP is already the standardization body responsible for interoperability across the global cellular network, the answer is that over time 3GPP has become a vendor-dominated organization.
+O-RAN was created more recently by network operators (AT&T and China Mobile were the founding members), with the goal of catalyzing a software-based implementation that breaks the vendor lock-in dominating today’s marketplace.

+   To be more specific, 3GPP defined the possible RAN split points, and O-RAN is specifying (and codifying) the corresponding interfaces.
 The E2 interface in particular, which is architected around the idea of supporting different Service Models, is central to this strategy.
 Whether the operators will be successful in their ultimate goal is yet to be seen.

-As for the core, ONOS-based RIC takes advantage of the Topology Service (among others) described in Chapter 6, but it also introduces two new services: *Control* and *Telemetry*.
+As for the core, the ONOS-based RIC takes advantage of the Topology Service (among others) described in Chapter 6, but it also introduces two new services: *Control* and *Telemetry*.
 The Control Service, which builds on the Atomix key/value store, manages the control state